nanxstats/nanx.me/content/_index.md

 genuinely accessible, reliable, and maintainable for everyone involved.

-I'm also passionate about <span class="highlight">developer experience</span>, enabling workflows that are a pleasure for engineers to reuse and build upon.
+I'm also passionate about <span class="highlight">developer experience</span>, enabling workflows that are a pleasure for teams to reuse and build upon.
 I believe great software should empower everyone who interacts with it, from scientists to engineers.